 It’s best for kids to spend as much time as possible outdoors in the fresh air.
 But it’s also important to teach them how to deal responsibly with modern technology and social media as early as possible.
 By the time they start school, most children won't be able to avoid using the internet.
 Many schools will even offer students their own tablets and laptops for educational purposes.

-Whether they’re gaming apps or learning apps, there’s plenty of room technology in the modern world of learning.
+Whether they're gaming apps or learning apps, there's plenty of room for technology in the modern world of learning.

 Follow the App Manufacturer’s Instructions

 Not every app is suitable for each child or age group, even if it's considered a "family app".
 Before you download it to your smartphone or tablet, you can see how manufacturers specify the intended age groups for their products.
 Scanning the reviews from others also gives you a good sense of the ages of children enjoying the app.

 Parents should also ensure that the app does not cause sensory overload.
 Bright colors, loud sounds, and music, fast movement – all of these tend to overstimulate children's senses.
 Before your child uses the app alone for the first time, test it yourself.
 Through settings, you will be able to customize the app for your child.
 Music and ambient noise, for example, can be switched off.

 Advertising and In-App Purchases